 Dublin Castle held the seat of the United Kingdom government in Ireland from the time it was built until the country’s independence in 1922.
 Aside from being a museum, it still holds a seat of the Irish government today.

 While there are known to be more spectacular castles in the Irish countryside, I still thought it was cool that there was a castle right smack dab in the middle of the city!
-The castle’s significance in both the history of Dublin and Ireland makes it a must on your one day in Dublin itinerary.
+The castle’s significance in both the history of Dublin and Ireland makes it a must visit.

 You can admire the exterior of the castle from the courtyard, as well as check out the landscape of the beautiful Dublin Garden, immediately behind the castle.
 The gardens have six connecting pathways that are made to look like the Celtic symbol from above.